lnx66/agents-for-openbb/README.md

 ## Overview

-To integrate a custom Copilot that you can interact with from the OpenBB Terminal, you'll need to create a backend API that the Terminal can make requests to.
+To integrate a custom Copilot that you can interact with from the OpenBB app, you'll need to create a backend API that the OpenBB app can make requests to.

 Your custom copilot API will respond with Server-Sent Events